jbal/trendhunter/README.md

                                   API default is to log anything at or above the INFO level.
-Decrease the value to view more verbose logs.  [default: 20] -d, --directory DIRECTORY       The directory to write any output files.
-If one is not passed, the output directory will be the current directory.
+Decrease the value to view more verbose logs.  [default: 20] -p, --path PATH                 The path to write any output files.
+If one is not passed, the output path will be the current path.
   -x, --pixels <INTEGER INTEGER>...
                                   The maximum resolution of any created image files.
 The API default is to limit a